eleda77/eleda77.github.io/docs/vocab_list.md

 **coruscate** - to give off or reflect light in bright beams or flashes, sparkle

+**cosmatesque** - a style of geometric decorative inlay stonework typical of the architecture of Medieval Italy, and especially of Rome and its surroundings

 **cosmogony** - the branch of science that deals with the origin of the universe, especially the solar system; or a theory that deals with such

 **costermonger** - a person who sells goods, especially fruit and vegetables, from a handcart in the street

 **costive** - constipated; slow or reluctant in speech or action; unforthcoming

+**cote** - a shelter for mammals or birds, especially pigeons

 **coterie** - a small group of people with shared interests or tastes, especially one that is exclusive of other people